 Registry-Private Private registry access for enterprise providers/modules

-Install: go install github.com/hashicorp/terraform-mcp-server/cmd/terraform-mcp-server@latest or Docker hashicorp/terraform-mcp-server:0.4.0.
+Install: go install github.com/hashicorp/terraform-mcp-server/cmd/terraform-mcp-server@latest or Docker hashicorp/terraform-mcp-server:0.5.1.
 Dual transport: stdio for local dev, StreamableHTTP at localhost:8080/mcp for remote setups.
-Tool filtering via --toolsets and --tools flags.
+Tool filtering via --toolsets (registry, registry-private, terraform) and --tools flags.

-severity1/terraform-cloud-mcp (23 stars, Python) fills the gap HashiCorp deliberately left: full Terraform Cloud API coverage.
+severity1/terraform-cloud-mcp (23 stars, 80 commits, Python, v0.8.20) fills the gap HashiCorp deliberately left: full Terraform Cloud API coverage.
 60+ tools spanning workspaces, runs, plans, applies, projects, organizations, state versions, variable sets, cost estimation, and assessment results.
-Features safe_delete_workspace() with explicit ENABLE_DELETE_TOOLS=true guard for destructive operations.
-If you manage HCP Terraform at scale, this is the operational complement to HashiCorp’s documentation-focused server.
+Features safe_delete_workspace() with explicit ENABLE_DELETE_TOOLS=true guard for destructive operations and audit-safe response filtering.
+If you manage HCP Terraform at scale, this is the operational complement to HashiCorp’s server.

-nwiizo/tfmcp (357 stars, Rust, MIT) takes the opposite philosophy from HashiCorp: full execution.
+nwiizo/tfmcp (363 stars, 58 commits, Rust, MIT, v0.1.9) takes the opposite philosophy: full execution.
 Init, plan, apply, destroy, state management, workspace operations, import, taint/untaint, formatting, and dependency graphing.
-Plus security scanning with secret detection, risk-scored plan analysis, and module health metrics.
-30+ tools in a single Rust binary.
+Plus security scanning with secret detection, risk-scored plan analysis, drift detection, and module health metrics.
+31 tools in a single Rust binary.
+Now available via Homebrew (brew install tfmcp).
+Migrated to Rust Edition 2024 (requires Rust 1.85.0+).
 This is the “give my AI agent full Terraform CLI access” option — powerful but risky in production.

 CodeSSRockMan/terraform-plan-mcp-server adds plan analysis with Webex Teams integration for automated workflow notifications.
 Niche but useful for CI/CD pipeline integration.